mattantoledo/Intro-to-Machine-Learing/README.md

 - Train one-hidden layer neural netwrk on the dataset
 - Explore different learning rates for SGD

+### hw6 - PCA
+- Implement PCA without using pre-built functions, utilizing Numpy's SVD method to compute the top k eigenvectors and eigenvalues of the covariance matrix.
+- Run PCA on a person's image matrix.
+- Plot the first 10 eigen-vectors as images, providing insights into common variations among the images.
+- Use PCA to reduce image dimensions for different values of k.
+- Randomly select five images and compare the original and reconstructed versions.
+- Measure the sum of ℓ2 distances between them, indicating information loss in reconstruction.

 ## Photos

 ### hw1 - k-Nearest Neighbours on MNIST dataset